HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 Important Info:
 Use control + c keys on your keyboard to exit execution.
 Used to end the web-server code running continuously.
-MongoDB must be running in the shell or as a background service (using mongod in order for the app.js to connect to the local MongoDB database)
+MongoDB must be running in the shell or as a background service (using mongod in order for the app.js to connect to the local MongoDB database).
+MongoDB is schema-less (i.e. no schema required on the database level).
+It is good practice to define the schema on the application level which Mongoose allows you to do.